 Contact us and a solution consultant will reach out to help you pick the right infrastructure for your team’s CI workloads.

-Bazel is a new tool that teams are adopting to speed up CI workflows by optimizing and parallelizing builds across multiple build machines.
+Bazel is an open-source build and test tool many companies are adopting to speed up CI workflows and make their teams more productive.
+Bazel optimizes your builds and tests and allows for better parallelization across multiple build machines.

 Once you have adopted Bazel and set up a build cache as part of your MacStadium CI cloud, you can take it one step further and improve developer workflows by moving ALL builds to the cloud (not just builds associated with PRs).
 This saves developers time throughout the development process and keeps their laptops from sounding like a jet engine at takeoff!